boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 Great, now lets dive into the manual pages to find out how all these functions work.

-### socket()
+### 1. Create a new Socket - socket()
 Our first function is `socket()`.
 We already know that this function is used to create a new socket.
 To find out more about this function we will use the command `man 7 socket` from our linux terminal.
 ```console
 man 7 socket
   int socket(int domain, int type, int protocol);
 ```
-Our requirements for our bind shell are that at Layer 3 it uses the IP version 4 Protocol, and at Layer 4 it uses the Transmission Control Protocol (TCP).
+Our requirements, for our bind shell, are that at Layer 3 we use the IP version 4 Protocol, and at Layer 4 we use the Transmission Control Protocol (TCP).
-Reviewing the `socket()` man pages we discover we will need fufill the following arguements.
+After reviewing the `socket()` man pages, we discover we will need to fufill the following arguements.
 + `int domain`   = `AF_INET`
   - IPv4 Internet protocols.
 + `int type`     = `SOCK_STREAM`